 Spiral of Improvement

 When people feel appreciated, they aren’t stressed or anxious about whether or not they are valued.
 Particularly in business settings (though it holds true for some personal situations as well), when people feel valued, they are more likely to continue to improve, earning more appreciation, leading to more improvement and so on.
 It’s a never-ending upward spiral that allows people to become the best versions of themselves.

 According to one study, women in stressful jobs were 38% more likely to have a cardiovascular event.
 Another showed that workers with bosses who didn’t listen or otherwise didn’t appreciate them were 30% more likely to develop coronary disease.
-Since feeling appreciated decreases stress, it’s likely that when people feel appreciated in their jobs, they have reduced risk of both cardiovascular and coronary health risks.
+Since feeling appreciated decreases stress, it’s likely that when people feel appreciated in their jobs, they have reduced the risk of both cardiovascular and coronary health risks.

 Cycle of Appreciation